honey-glitch/CT-PT/experiment/theory.md

 Electrical power transformer  is a static device which step up or step down the voltage and current from one circuit to another without changing the frequency.
 A transformer is a device which consist of two windings called primary and secondary which are mutually coupled with each other not directly or electrically coupled.<br>
 When one winding is supplied by the alternating electrical source, the alternating current through the winding produces an alternating flux that surrounds the winding , if any other winding brought nearer to the previous one the produced flux links with the other winding.
 According to Faraday’s Law of Electromagnetic Induction , an emf is induced in the second coil.
 If the circuit of the second winding is closed, then there is a current flowing through it.
 This is the simplest form of electrical power transformer which is the basic working principal of transformer.<br><br>
 <b>Instrument Transformer</b> <br>
 Instrument transform are the devices which is used to measure the high alternating voltage and high alternating current in the power system circuit.
-There are two types of instrument transformers :-
+There are two types of instrument transformers:-<br>
 1.Current Transformers (CTs) and<br>
 2.Potential Transformers (PTs)<br><br>
 <b>Current Transformers (CTs)</b><br>